atomt/acne/README.md

 This will install it into `/usr/local` on most systems with configuration in `/etc/acne` and its internal certificate database in `/var/lib/acne`. `acne init` sets up the certificate database directory.

 ## Quick start

+We'll use nginx as the example here.
+It's fairly straight forward to adapt it to other web servers and services.

 Currently only local file system based http-01 challenge is supported, so make sure your web server points `/.well-known/acme-challenge/` to the local directory `/var/lib/acne/httpchallenge` for all the virtual hosts you want to set up certificates for.